 Start-up costs are one-off payments that you make when you initially start your business.
 This includes things like buying a property if you plan on buying a space outright from the start (although it may be wiser to rent or work from home originally), advertising for the launch of your business, and transportation.
 You’ll also need to factor in any furnishing, equipment or services you need to hire in order to set up in the first place, as well as the installation of services such as Wi-Fi.
 When you think about it like this, it can all seem like a lot of money, but it’s worth remembering that once your business is up and running, this will most likely pay for itself.

 There are also fees you’ll need to pay on a regular basis whether or not your business is turning a profit.
 There are the more obvious costs like wages, stock and equipment fees, but you also need to factor in costs such as energy supply, rent, and business insurance costs.
 To make sure you are not paying over the odds, you can use sites like Utility Bidder to compare British Gas business energy rates with other major suppliers.
+You can switch business energy supplier to get a better deal and save yourself some money.
 Insurance is a big one, as there is lots to consider – some major ones include Employers’ Liability Insurance (this is a legal requirement), public and product liability insurance, and building and contents insurance.

 Variable costs will also need to be paid regularly but are subject to change over time.
 This is because you’re bringing in more sales as your production rate increases, and thus certain things will be needed in greater supply or may change price.
 One example is product costs – these are likely to change over time, since as your business grows, you’ll be needing more and more of your product or materials Often, the more you buy, the less you pay per item, so you should end up paying a better price in the future.